Drug Possession Lawyer in Raleigh

 Contact Our Drug Possession Attorneys in Raleigh To Schedule A Free Consultation

 Whether you’re facing local or federal charges of drug possession, a conviction can not only lead to prison, it can leave a permanent mark that can affect our ability to get a job, own a business, or rent property.
 Working with an experienced drug possession lawyer, like the experienced criminal defense attorneys at Sandman, Finn, & Fitzhugh can lead to a better outcome as we believe in fighting on every client’s behalf and putting all of our experience and knowledge to work to get the best possible outcome.
-We’re available 24 hours a day, 7 days a week – to schedule a free consultation, contact us today at (919) 845-6688.
+To schedule a free consultation, contact us today at (919) 845-6688.